 - First download the script from the official site.
 It is free, but you are given the option to pay for the service.

-- Then, under the Python tab in the command line, type
+- Under the Python tab in the Command Line, type

 import rjAnchorTransform.ui rjAnchorTransform.ui.show()

 Middle mouse drag the Python script into your shelf and create a shelf; name it "slide", or "anchr".

 To see a short demonstration of how Anchor Transform works, watch the video below:

 Maya : Anchor Transform from Robert Joosten on Vimeo.

 As with many free plugins, Anchor Transform can be fiddly to install successfully.